sparkflows/sparkflows-docs/docs/architecture-deployment/architecture/index.rst

   * **Web Browser** for defining end-to-end workflows for building data products and applications

-    * The users interact with the web based drag and drop user interface for creating Datasets and Workflows
+    * Users interact with the web based drag and drop user interface for creating Datasets and Workflows
     * Workflows leverage the exhaustive set of functional and operational nodes such as Data Profiling, Data Cleaning, ETL, NLP, OCR, Machine Learning etc. displayed in the user interface.

   * **Web Server** running on an Edge node in a Apache Spark Cluster